Hackfest-2025-TER/HackfestProject/blockchain/README.md

-# PromiseThread Blockchain
+# WaachaPatra Blockchain

 **Smart contracts and ZK circuits for on-chain vote aggregation, politician accountability, and anonymous verification.**

 ## System Architecture

-The PromiseThread architecture separates concerns between the Blockchain (public ledger), the Off-chain Database (storage), and the ZK Proof System (privacy).
+The WaachaPatra architecture separates concerns between the Blockchain (public ledger), the Off-chain Database (storage), and the ZK Proof System (privacy).

 **Note on ZK & Blockchain Distinction:**
 Zero-Knowledge (ZK) proofs are generated **client-side** (in the user's browser) and verified off-chain or on-chain.
 The ZK circuits themselves are **not** stored on the blockchain.
 The blockchain only acts as a verifier (or settler) that accepts a valid proof to prevent double-voting.